0hStormy/Musideck/CREATING.md

 This endpoint will return the same info as `/get`.

-### Cover Art
+### /cover
-Simply fetch from `https://SERVERHERE/static/cover.png` and the server will return the current cover art.
+Get's the current cover art as a png file